Fulleres History, Family Crest & Coats of Arms

+The history of the name Fulleres dates back to the ancient Anglo-Saxon culture of Britain.
+It is derived from a member of the family who worked as a person who worked as a fuller.
 During medieval times the work of the fuller was to wash yardage, by scouring and thickening the cloth for the purpose of pre-shrinking.
 The fuller would do this by beating and trampling the raw cloth while it was soaking in the water.

 Early Origins of the Fulleres family

 The Hundredorum Rolls of 1273 list Gilbert le Fuller in Hertfordshire and Ambrose le Fullur in Shropshire.

 Years later and much further to the north in Scotland, Andrew Fullo was a tenant in Mikilbrekauch, and John Fullo was a tenant in Balgirdane, 1376.
 Thomas Fullo was burgees of Edinburgh in 1386.

 The famed Alfred Carl Fuller (1885-1973), the original "Fuller Brush Man," was born in Welsford, Kings County, Nova Scotia, Canada and moved to Boston, Massachusetts in 1903 at the age of 18.
 Three years later he started the Fuller Brush Company in Hartford, Connecticut.